sujaynagaraj/sujaynagaraj.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our workshop proposal for Learning from Time Series 4 Health was accepted at ICLR 2024, see you in Vienna!
+Our workshop proposal for *Learning from Time Series 4 Health* was accepted at **ICLR 2024**, see you in Vienna!
 More details to follow.